run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/invoke-continuity.md

 It assumes the existence of a defined service in a Portfolio and Catalog Management process.

 The tool integrate with Service Level Management trough the Service Catalog and Portfolio Management to track business process / service criticality, time period criticality (e.g. time of day / week / month / year when disruption would be most severe), and service level recovery targets.
-This information can be configurated in CMDB&Asset Management in attributes of CI
+This information can be configurated in CMDB&Asset Management in attributes of CI.

 It's fundamental to firstly have registered the Continuity Registration, the policy and the project of service continuity already defined, in addition to